University of the Rockies Catalog - Student Rights and Responsibilities

 University of the Rockies will not tolerate intentional false reporting of incidents.
 To make an intentionally false report of any policy violation is a violation of the Standards and may also violate state criminal statutes and civil defamation laws.

-When members of groups, individuals acting collusively, or members of an organization act in concert in violation of any policy, they may be held accountable as a group, and a hearing may proceed against the group as joint accused students.
-In any such action, however, determinations will be made with respect to the involvement of each accused individual.
+When members of groups, individuals acting collusively, or members of an organization act in concert in violation of any policy, they may be held accountable as a group, and a hearing may proceed against the group as joint accused students, or individually, at the discretion of the University.

 Immunity for Victims